 This suggests new thinking about relationships between states, resources, territories and citizens under uncertainty, the range of state and non-state actors involved, and the form of inclusive, adaptive, polycentric, flexible institutions, operating across scales, which are required to build resilience in such settings.

-PASTRES is working with pastoralists in Isiolo, Kenya, the Qinghai Tibetan Plateau in China, and Sardinia, Italy.
-Browse the headings below to find out more about pastoralists in each region and the changes they face.
+PASTRES is working with pastoralists in Isiolo, Kenya, Qinghai in China, and Sardinia, Italy.
+Browse the headings below to find out more about pastoralists in each region and the uncertainties they face.

 Isiolo in Kenya has extensive, dry, lowland areas, populated by Boran pastoralists.
 Subject to frequent droughts, predicted to increase through climate change impacts, these areas are classic non-equilibrium rangeland systems.

 However, pastoralism has dramatically changed in the area over the last 30 years.
 There has been a growing privatisation of rangelands, wells and water points, alongside settlement and growth of crop production, although the wider transhumant system persists, and is important for those with very large, commercial herds, managed by hired herders.
 A process of social differentiation has accelerated in the past decades, with significant out-migration from the area and important gendered impacts.

 Many Borana pastoralists now combine agriculture with small-scale livestock production, often linked to off-farm activities in small towns.
 In the last decade new investors have also been acquiring land in the region, removing irrigable land for large-scale agricultural estates, livestock ranching and mining, as well as investments in renewable energy wind power schemes.
 The region is in much flux, and has been subject to episodic periods of violent conflict over particular ‘key resources’ for grazing or agriculture, linked to a process of securitisation.